Au pair in NorwayAu Pairs

 You submit an application form to the Norwegian embassy or consulate in your home country or in the country where you have held a residence permit for the past six months.
 You cannot enter Norway and start working until you have received your permit.
 You will receive an answer to your application from the Foreign Service Mission or, if relevant, through the person you have authorized in Norway.

 In addition to the completed application form, you must enclose:

-- the UDI’s standard employment contract, signed by yourself and your host family
+- the UDI's Contract for cultural exchange between au pair and host family, signed by yourself and your host family

 - documentation of the nationality of the host family (e.g. copies of their passports)

 - passport and copy of all used pages in the passport

 - course certificate for completed e-learning course for host families in au pair cases At least one of the host parents must have completed a mandatory e-learning course for host families in au pair cases

 - two new/recent passport size photos with white background